Pyomo/pyomo/doc/OnlineDocs/pyomo_modeling_components/Sets.rst

    >>> inst = model.create_instance('src/scripting/Isinglecomm.dat')

-This can also be done much more efficiently using initialization functions that accept only a model block and return a ``dict`` with all the information needed for the indexed set:
+A similar result can be accomplished more efficiently (becaue we only iterate over the Arcs twice) using initialization functions that accept only a model block and return a ``dict`` with all the information needed for the indexed set:

 .. doctest::
    :hide: